vpapaioannou/coding_resources/README.md

-A collection of coding resources.
+A collection of coding resources and issues encountered.
 In case something is missing or a link is not working, please create an issue [here](https://github.com/vpapaioannou/coding_resources/issues).

 # IDE - Integrated Development Environment